gosavipooja/NCSU-TxnMgmnt/simpledb/test/Test Case Readme.txt

 Test Description:
 1) All the blocks in the buffer pool (except log manager) are pinned once in order 11 to 17
-2) Block 17 is unpinned
+2) Block 17 and Block 15 are unpinned
-3) Block 15 is unpinned
-4) Block 18 will be newly pinned
+3) Block 18 will be newly pinned

 Expectation:
 1) Block 18 will replace Block 15 in the buffer pool